martinRoss/HexBrightFlex/README.md

 hexbright_bike_commuter
 -----------------------
 Software built for the bike commuter.
-Before loading, change COMMUTETIME to suit your needs.
-If you need light in the morning and evening, double the time.
 Firmware includes -

-*Auto shutoff after 6 mins of inactivity - pulled from https://github.com/bhimoff/HexBrightFLEX
+* Auto shutoff after 6 mins of inactivity
+* Switch to MODE_BLINKING from any other mode with long press.
+Normal press to go to previous mode

 hexbright_factory